 *Invitation Letter (China): Please note that if you are travelling to Shanghai, China, to participate in one of the programs under various partnership the Faculty of Medicine has with different Chinese universities, an official invitation letter to include in your Chinese Visa application will be sent to you by the International and Global Health Office (IGHO).
 The Visa Application remains the responsibility of the student.

-Once your International Elective, observership or training abroad has been approved you can start to plan the logistics of your travel.
+Once your international placement has been approved you can start to plan the logistics of your travel.
 You are responsible for finding your own flight and accommodations.
 If you need help, don’t hesitate to contact us.